luk-brue/email2rocketchat/README.md

 1. Have Python installed on the machine
 1. Clone this repo
-1. Optional: Create a virtual environment
+1. Optional: Create a virtual environment with `venv` or `conda`.
-1. Install the necessary dependencies listed in requirements.txt
+1. Install the necessary dependencies listed in `requirements.txt`
 1. Create a file named `.env` which contains the necessary information (see Prerequisites)
-1. Activate the virtual environment and run the python script once to test functionality
+1. Activate the virtual environment and run the python script to test functionality
-1. Set up a cron job to run the script periodically.
+1. Optionally, create a systemd which spawns the script at startup and makes sure it is running for as long as the system is powered up.

 ## Details about email filtering and processing

 - The script only checks for mails in the INBOX folder (Posteingang).
-- It checks both read and unread mails (it is a group folder, so another person could have read the mail already)
+- It does not discern between read and unread mails (it is a group folder, so another person could have read the mail already)
 - Typo3 contact form emails are discerned from other mail traffic, using a few criteria such as
     - X-Mailer Header used by Typo3
     - All sorts of replies containing the orginal contact form are filtered out